GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 95.
-O come let us lift up our voice, and sing unto the Lord
+Voice Text: XCV.
+O come let us lift up our voyce, and sing unto the Lord

 General Note